The platform will default to a circa 10% (fully-diluted) share option pool, but you can customise this amount to suit your needs.

 If not approved, you can start a new valuation process anytime.

-On a particular day: Set a date when the shares will vest.
+On a particular date: Set a date when the shares will vest.

 Regular monthly/quarterly/annual vesting between anniversary years: Shares vest gradually at set intervals over time.